perkss/kotlin-kafka-and-kafka-streams-examples/kotlin-kafka-streams-examples/README.md

                                       --zookeeper zookeeper-1:22181,zookeeper-2:22182,zookeeper-3:22183
 ```

-Now lets add a join to itself using the KTable.
+Now let's add a join to itself using the KTable.

 ```shell
         val nameKTable = streamsBuilder